AdaCore/gnatstudio/docs/users_guide/main_window.rst

 :guilabel:`Files` view through the :menuselection:`Tools --> Views -->
 Files` menu.

-In this view, directories are displayed exactly as they are organized on the disk (including Windows drives).
-Each source file can also be explored as described in :ref:`The_Project_View`.
-You can also a files into the files view to conveniently open a file.
+In this view, directories are displayed exactly as they're organized on the disk (including Windows drives).
+You can also explore each source file explored as described in :ref:`The_Project_View`.
+You can also drop files into the :guilabel:`Files` view to conveniently open a file.

 By default, the :guilabel:`Files` view displays all files on disk.
-You can set filters through the local settings menu to restrict the display to the files and directories belonging to the project (use the :guilabel:`Show files from project only` menu).
+You can set filters through the local settings menu to restrict the display to the files and directories belonging to the project (use the :menuselection:`Show files from project only` menu).

 .. index:: windows, windows view